 Therefore, it is also necessary to "open" the community, and I thought that after establishing the community where the participants belong, it would be good if the grant money was actively used for the "open" project.

-Also, regarding the question of whether the Arts Council Tokyo itself can be a hub, I thought that it would be necessary to have a place to share information with those who have used social support grants through arts and culture and those who have an interest in them, and that was the reason for launching this debriefing session.
-Of course, the number of people who gather for this briefing is limited, so I think we need a bigger hub.
-In addition to the support section, the Arts Council Tokyo has also established a new section to provide support in a more accomodating manner, and in fiscal 2023, the Tokyo Arts and Culture Consultation and Support Center "Art Note."
-We still don't know the concrete image of a big hub, but I think we need real advice and cooperation from private businesses to realize it, so I look forward to working with you in the future. "
+Also, the question of whether Arts Council Tokyo itself can be a hub is necessary, and I thought that a place to share information with everyone who uses Social Grant and those who are interested in it is necessary, which is why I launched this debriefing session.
+Of course, the number of people who gather at this debriefing meeting is limited, so I think a larger hub is needed.
+In addition to the Grants Section, Arts Council Tokyo also has a section that provides more accompanying support, and from FY2023, a new section called Tokyo Support Center for the Arts and Culture ARTNOTO has been created.
+We do not yet know the specific image of a large hub, but I think that in order to realize it, we will need real advice and cooperation from private operators, so we look forward to your continued support."

 The words that stood out to me throughout the session were: "If the business is gone, the people who were looking forward to it have nowhere to go."
 Expression leads to living.
 It has become an irreplaceable place not only for the victims but also for their families and other people around them.
 After listening to the reports of both organizations, I thought that "community music" is a way for individuals to put their own words to music and listen to the voices of others.
 I think that the public is not for the majority, but for the benefit of even one person, which will change society and eventually benefit many people.
 As mentioned in the report of the first debriefing session, I hope that the metropolitan government and national administration will be reformed so that the subsidy system works for daily artistic activities.
 I felt the need for a hub as a first step.